Gibson SG: Design

 The SG generally has a solid mahogany body, with a black pickguard.
-The 24.75" scale mahogany neck joins the body at the 19th or 22nd fret.
+The 24.75 inch scale mahogany neck joins the body at the 19th or 22nd fret.
 Early models had a smaller neck joint with a longer tenon.
 This neck design provided access above the 16th fret.
 Epiphone-made bolt-on neck models still use a 16th fret neck joint.
-The SG's set neck is shallower than the Gibson Les Paul's.
-The SG features the traditional Gibson combination of two or three humbucker pickups or P90 pickups and a Tune-o-matic bridge assembly, wraparound bridge, or vibrato tailpiece, depending on the model.
+The SG's set neck is shallower than the Les Paul's.
+The SG features the traditional Gibson combination of two or three P-90 single-coil or humbucker pickups and a Tune-o-matic bridge assembly, wraparound bridge, or vibrato tailpiece, depending on the model.

 The SG Standard features pearloid trapezoid fretboard inlays, as well as fretboard binding and inlaid pearl "Gibson" logo and crown; the mid-level SG Special features pearloid dot inlays and an inlaid pearl "Gibson" logo, without a crown.
 The Standard has a volume and a tone control for each individual pickup, and a three-way switch that allows the player to select either the bridge pickup, the neck pickup, or both together.
 The SG does not include switching to coil split the humbuckers in stock form.

 Some models use body woods other than mahogany; examples include the swamp ash SG Special, the SG Zoot Suit, made using multiple birch wood laminate, and the SG Voodoo, the 2009 Raw Power, and some walnut bodied 1970s models.
 High-end models, including the Diablo, occasionally sport decorative maple caps, carved tops, and gold hardware.